-4.5.1.
+4.4.1.
 Built Form

-The urban design rationale (Appendix B) prepared by Roberts Day considers the sites place in the area and the significant transformational impacts its development can have.
+The Place Making Report prepared by Roberts Day considers the sites place in the area and the significant transformational impacts its development can have.
 Key observations of its analysis are:

-- The Five Ways forms the southern gateway to the precinct. - Triangular sites (e.g. Sydney dental hospital and Flatiron Building, New York) have transformational qualities when developed.
-When undeveloped, they are perceived as lost space, a traffic island at best. - Concept building reinvents world best practice design of placing skinny tower above a low-rise podium.
-The proposed podium is a mixed scale urban village reflecting the human scale and character of its neighbours. - The successful juxtaposition of tall buildings against low rise neighbourhoods is a desirable quality in cities.
+- The Five Ways forms the southern gateway to the precinct. - Triangular sites (e.g., Sydney dental hospital and Flatiron Building, New York) have transformational qualities when developed.
+When undeveloped, they are perceived as lost space, a traffic island at best.

-4.5.2.
+- The proposed podium is a mixed scale urban village reflecting the human scale and character of its neighbours. - The successful juxtaposition of tall buildings against low rise neighbourhoods is a desirable quality in cities.

+4.4.2.
 Public Domain